alimcodescalers/G8_testing/Itsyouonline_testing/api_testing/README.md

 **testsuite**
 In this folder we have automated test testsuite for the itsyouonline api

+# Pre-Requirements:
+Create user on the target environment using sign-up and create api key under this user and use this info in the config file [config.ini]

 # Requirements:

 If you don't have python 2.7 use this commands to install: